Tokyo Crazy Paradise: Garyūkai

 He was killed by Wakasa for betraying Hogougumi, yet appears in Misumi's body.
 Due to a brain core operation, he is able to live in someone else's body.
 It is shown in the story that he has a strong interest for Tsukasa because she looks exactly like her mother whom he had feelings for.
-Even though he's biologically Tsukasa's uncle (since he's Sou's younger brother), there is a time where he marks her neck.
+Even though he's biologically Tsukasa's uncle (since he's Sou's younger brother), there is a time when he marks her neck.
 He has a long flowing black hair, when in Misumi's body.
 He has quite a sad past, and he stated that Wakasa was the only one who looked at him rather than past him, unlike the others around him, who only paid attention to his older brother.
 He had a weak constitution and thought of his brother as a rival.
 He is in love with Wakasa, and was devastated when she had sex with his brother, believing that she loved his brother.
 He returned Misumi's body to Shiki after watching Wakasa's video, which was left to Tsukasa, and decided to return to the time when Wakasa killed him, so that he can die together with her.